 One telltale sign of passive voice is a form of the verb “to be” (is, am, are, was, were, be, being, been) combined with a past participle.
 Think of phrases like “was eaten,” “is being built,” or “were seen.”
 These constructions often signal that the subject of the sentence receives the action rather than performing it.
 For example, in “The cake was eaten by the dog,” the cake (the subject) receives the action.
 The dog does the eating, but it’s tucked away in a “by” phrase.
 This structure is a classic indicator of passive voice, as described by the Montana State University Writing Center.
 While the “by” phrase often accompanies passive voice, sometimes writers omit it entirely, obscuring the actor.
 Purdue OWL explains that in passive voice, the subject receives the action.

-Identify Passive Voice Quickly
+A Quick Trick to Identify Passive Voice

 Don’t confuse passive voice with past tense.
 A verb ending in “-ed” doesn’t automatically mean it’s passive.
 For example, “The dog walked” is past tense and active.
 The dog performs the walking action.
 However, “The dog was walked by the boy” is passive.
 The dog receives the action.
 Professor Scott’s English highlights this common confusion.
 Even when you know the difference, shifting between active and passive voice can feel tricky.
 Sapling offers a helpful perspective on this, acknowledging the challenge.
 By understanding these key indicators, you can quickly identify passive voice and write with more impact.